Jay4242/llm-webchat/README.md

 ## Features

 -   **Interactive Chat Interface**: A clean and simple web UI for sending messages and receiving responses.
+-   **Markdown Rendering**: Messages are rendered as HTML using `marked`, allowing for formatted text, code blocks, and more.
 -   **Branching Conversations**: Create new conversation branches from any message, allowing exploration of different conversational paths.
 -   **Selectable Message History**: Each message has a checkbox, allowing users to include or exclude it from the history sent to the LLM.
 -   **Editable and Deletable Messages**: Messages can be edited or deleted from the conversation history.